Devils to open lounge for betting at arena

 "We're spending a considerable amount of marketing dollars in New Jersey," Asher said.
 "It is going to be a very competitive and expensive landscape for the next couple of years.
 A think a lot of companies in the space feel the need to push hard in the state as a testing ground to prove they can be everywhere.
 In a way, it's like the Iowa caucuses in politics."

-While New Jersey is now one of five states that has legalized sports betting -- along with Nevada, Delaware, Mississippi and West Virginia -- it is the most robust state.
+While New Jersey is now one of five states that has legalized sports betting -- along with Nevada, Delaware, Mississippi and West Virginia -- it is the fastest-growing state.
+In the first four months after sports betting was legalized, New Jersey took in $336.6 million in wagers, according to the state's Division of Gaming Enforcement.

 "I said that, when fully mature, the New Jersey sports betting market would double that of Nevada," Asher said.
 "It's early days, but I could see how even that is being conservative."